 Holiday Ale Festival

 Packed with revelry and cheer, the five-day Holiday Ale Festival (always held the first week of December) features dozens of the Pacific Northwest’s best-tasting seasonal suds, many not available anywhere else.
 Held underneath a cozy, heated tent at Pioneer Courthouse Square, the Ale Festival invites local brewers to collaborate on special editions beers.
 Ranging from decadent stouts to light, hoppy IPAs, the one-of-a-kind brews range from classic to funky.

 Holiday Light Displays

+As the days grow darker, Portland glows with eye-popping Holiday Light Displays.
 Some of Portland’s bright spots include ZooLights, a display of more than a million lights at the Oregon Zoo and the Christmas Festival of Lights at The Grotto.
 The Christmas Ships Parade, going strong since 1954, features brilliantly decorated boats on the Willamette and Columbia rivers.

 What is the average December temperature in Portland?

 Is December a good time to visit Portland?